Implementing a Metered License for GroupDocs.Conversion in Java

 License Acquisition Steps

-1. Free Trial: Sign up on the GroupDocs website to test the features.
+- Free Trial: Sign up for a free trial on the GroupDocs website to explore the features.

-After Maven resolves the dependencies, initialize the library with a traditional (file‑based) license if you already have one.
-This example shows the classic approach before we switch to metered licensing.
+After Maven resolves the dependencies, initialize the library with your license file (if you have one) before any conversion calls.

 import com.groupdocs.conversion.License;